GEOG 871

 • Risk matrix similar to that shown in Figure 8-1 with classification for Impact and Probability.
 Be sure to include and introduction on what the purpose of the matrix is and how it suports project planning and provides a basis for managing the project.
 It is importnt to includes a description of what "Probability" and "Impact" mean in the context of the project.
 The classes (e.g., Low, Medium, High) should be described.
 If you want to add a "Very High" category that is OK.
 While these categories (H, M, L) are qualitative in nature, your description of them should give a picture of what they mean relative to the project.
 For instance, "High Impact" could be defined as, "Occurrence of this risk will cause major disruption of the project schedule, qualty, or budget and response sction should be taken immediately to eliminate or reduce the level of disruption".
 It is a good idea to describe the Probability categories as a projected likelihood of occurrence--e.g., "High Probability" means that there is an approximately 85% likelihood or greater of occurrence.

 • Risk analysis (one selected risk for each person on the team).
-This is a detailed evaluation of each selected risk that should include: a) description of the risk, b) triggers/indicators, and c) description of appropriate risk response strategies--making reference to the PMI's response strategy types (Acceptance, Avoidance, Mitigation, Transference).
+This is a detailed evaluation of each selected risk that should include: a) description of the risk, b) triggers/indicators, and c) description of appropriate risk response strategies--making reference to the PMI's response strategy types** (main ones are: Avoidance, Mitigation, Transference).
+It is a good idea to structure this section into subsections coorespnding to each of the parts.
+Bullet point lists are an effective format to list and describe triggers/indicators and risk response strategies.
+Also, begin this Section with an introduction of what risk analysis and risk response is and mention the PMI PMBoK risk response types**.

 *The risk name should be descriptive with enough words that a reader can understand the basic nature of the risk without the need the look at a more detailed explanation.
 Make sure to avoid the trap of defining a risk as the result of the risk.
 Focus on the actual condition or event that impacts the project.
 For example, "delay in field data collection" is not a risk--this is the potential result of one or more risk events.